-This article goes over the process of creating email/letter (previously called Snailer) templates, covering where to create them and how to make them effectively.
+This article goes over the process of creating email/letter (previously called Snailer) templates, covering where to create them, how to preview a template, and how to create one effectively.

 Email/letter templates are used for any mailing, email, receipt, etc., that will be sent to your contacts from Kindful.
 Any of those types of communication will require a template to be made, enabling Kindful to generate communications like Acknowledgements and receipts.